 The concept of the IoT has been around for a while.
-In the 1980s, researchers at Carnegie Mellon had an internet-connected soda machine that they could check with online to see if it had any drinks available before visiting it.
-However, interest in IoT devices has exploded given our access to smaller and more powerful processors and the opportunity to integrate them into our lives with smartphone apps.
+In the 1980s, researchers at Carnegie Mellon had an internet-connected soda machine that they could check online to see if it had any drinks available before visiting it.
+However, interest in IoT devices has exploded.
+Smaller and more powerful processors and smartphone app integrations are making it possible.

 IoT cybersecurity risks

 Right now, IoT devices are a perfect storm of cybersecurity vulnerability.
 Here’s why: